For details of services, please click here

 To find us using sat. nav., our post code is TA4 3JD.
 We alternate our services with the church of St Lawrence in Lydeard St Lawrence.
 Our normal pattern is 9.30am Holy Communion on the second Sunday of each month and 9.30am Morning Prayer on the fourth Sunday of each month.
 Please come along and join us in worship – all are welcome!

 At present there are no Churchwardens at Combe Florey.
-For information, please get in touch with the Rector or the Associate Priest whose telephone numbers and email addresses can be found on the Contact Details page.
+For information, please get in touch with the Associate Priest whose telephone number and email address can be found on the Contact Details page.

 Combe Florey Church is dedicated to St Peter and St Paul, Apostles whose Feast Day is the 29th June.
 The church is a medium-sized rural church, built from rose-red sadnstone.